vuetifyjs/vuetify/packages/docs/src/pages/en/components/ratings.md

 #### Item slot

-Slots are provided to give you even more freedom in how you display the rating.
+Slots enable advanced customization possibilities and provide you with more freedom in how you display the rating.

 <example file="v-rating/slot-item" />